Skip to main content

 Cooking & Baking

-180°C (356°F) is a common temperature used in various cooking applications:
+180°C (356°F) is a standard temperature used in various cooking applications:

 Industrial Applications